Ronkiro/LearnIT/README.md

 This repository shows off free resources that may help/guide new people learning IT related content.
 I highly **recommend using <kbd>CTRL</kbd> + <kbd>F</kbd> to search the technology you are looking for.**

+If you have any ideas on how to help with this repository, please read [How to Contribute](https://github.com/Ronkiro/LearnIT/blob/master/CONTRIBUTING.md).

 ## UNDERSTANDING THE SYMBOLS<br>
 **~** = Author's recommendation<br>
 (The main labels, **UPPERCASE** ones, represent a general area)